Adityaraj1711/django-backend-architecture/README.md

  - **Unit tests for modules** - The tests have been written to test the view sets and models with database mocking.
  - **Vagrant file configured** - Ready to use a Vagrant file for getting started with any kind of Django projects.
  - **Feature encapsulation** - Django follows a file naming convention to manage the apps and so different feature are group together.
+ - **Sitemaps** - Added sitemap that facilitates crawlers indexing the site, therefore sitemap plays a crucial role in modern SEO.